 Show All Answers

-Power will not be turned off.
+Power and water will not be purposefully turned off before a storm.

 Bridges do not close prior to a storm.

 Conditions can make it unsafe for emergency vehicles and high-profile vehicles to cross bridges due to high winds.
 Once winds reach 35 mph, high profile vehicles should not operate until safe conditions resume.

-WATCH: Conditions are possible in the specified area, usually within 36 hours
+WATCH: Conditions are possible in the specified area, usually within 48 hours.

-WARNING: Conditions are expected in the specified area within 24 hours.
+WARNING: Conditions are expected in the specified area within 36 hours.